The Bankrate promise

 In states where cell phone violations are considered moving violations, drivers will likely see increased car insurance premiums due to a surcharge.
 In cases of license suspension, drivers need to wait until the state’s terms are fulfilled to reinstate their license and may need to switch to a non-standard insurance company if they need an SR-22 form filed on their behalf.
 Policyholders have to pay insurance companies to file an SR-22 and will most likely see any applicable surcharge added to their policy renewals.

 Adams recommends drivers “put their phones down to stay more focused on driving.
 This can help to reduce the number of distracted driving deaths.”

-As part of planning, you should eat and do your hair or makeup before leaving your home.
-This prevents you from trying to do two things at the same time, which impairs your ability to focus solely on driving.
+- Get ready early or accept being late: As part of planning, you should eat and do your hair or makeup before leaving your home.
+This prevents you from trying to multitask driving and getting ready, which impairs your ability to focus solely on driving.

 In all instances, try to plan ahead to eliminate your distractions when on the road.
-This includes taking frequent breaks on longer drives and planning music so you’re not changing channels all the time.
+This may include taking frequent breaks on longer drives or preparing a playlist so you are not changing stations all the time.

 Frequently asked questions

 Using handheld phones for calls and texting may be illegal, depending on the laws in your state.
 Being under the influence, sleepy or distracted by conversation or music inside the car are also traffic offenses and could get you penalized if caught.